ATLAS Aurora, Co

-Beginning in 2014, Leading Educators partnered with AUSL Chicago to deliver trainings for school and teacher leaders working together to drive new initiatives within their schools.
+Beginning in 2014, we partnered with AUSL Chicago to deliver trainings for school and teacher leaders working together to drive new initiatives within their schools.
 Leading Educators also provided leadership development sessions for network coaches and Mentor Residency Coaches who support educators across AUSL schools.

 Denver Public Schools

-Beginning in 2013, Leading Educators worked with Denver Public Schools (DPS) to deliver a series of trainings for DPS-identified teacher leaders in new, differentiated roles and developed cohort-building activities during year one of the district’s Teacher Leader Teams pilot.
+Beginning in 2013, we worked with Denver Public Schools (DPS) to deliver a series of trainings for DPS-identified teacher leaders in new, differentiated roles and developed cohort-building activities during year one of the district’s Teacher Leader Teams pilot.

 Houston Independent School District

-Beginning in 2012, Leading Educators partnered with Houston Independent School District (HISD) and TNTP (formerly The New Teacher Project) in the Career Pathways Initiative.
+In 2012, we partnered with Houston Independent School District (HISD) and TNTP (formerly The New Teacher Project) in the Career Pathways Initiative.
 Leading Educators delivered a series of foundational and role-specific trainings, developed a customized series of problem solving communities, and trained internal HISD staff on delivering Leading Educators’ content to teacher leaders.

 Lawrence, Ma Public Schools

-Beginning in 2014, Leading Educators worked with Lawrence Public Schools to deliver a series of professional development sessions for Advanced Educators, who serve in model classroom roles, and Master Educators, who provide coaching and support to drive school-wide initiatives.
+In 2014, we worked with Lawrence Public Schools to deliver a series of professional development sessions for Advanced Educators, who serve in model classroom roles, and Master Educators, who provide coaching and support to drive school-wide initiatives.

 Michigan Teacher Corps